Delivery management oversees various processes that ensure that goods are transferred efficiently and effectively from one point to another.

 Achieving cost efficiency and a high level of consumer service are possible if delivery managers use the right strategies and tools.
 Here are the different strategies necessary to optimize delivery management.

-One cannot run an on-demand delivery service without an automated dispatching process.
+One cannot run a delivery on demand service without an automated dispatching process.
 Scheduled deliveries give more time for route planning, but on-demand businesses should be able to send out orders as quickly as possible.

 An automated dispatch solution allows businesses to automatically assign orders to the nearest drivers so they reach customers within a short time frame.
 Automation also gives delivery managers more time to handle other tasks.